MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 ## Group Size

-Represents groups based on their size in the combined view, which helps you determine how the group size can affect their interactions.
+This measure is only available in the *combined view*.
+It represents groups based on the number of people in the same group (share the same attribute) for the selected time period.
+It helps you determine how the group size can affect their interactions.

 ## Influence Index